jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ## kit push

-Uploads modelkits to a specified registry
+Upload a modelkit to a specified registry

 ### Synopsis